Maximum-Variance-Reduction Stratification for Improved Subsampling: Simulation

 \section{Simulation}

-We conduct simulations to evaluate the performance of the proposed MVRS method, applying it to both the uniform and optimal subsampling probabilities.
-Section~\ref{sim1} reports the results on estimation efficiency comparisons.
+We conduct simulations to evaluate the performance of the proposed MVRS method, applying it to both uniform and optimal subsampling probabilities.
+Section~\ref{sec.log} and~\ref{sec.svm} present the performance of different methods for logistic regression and support vector machine.
+The estimation efficiency is compared against the corresponding subsampling methods without stratification by examining the mean squared error (MSE) of the resulting estimators.
 The impact of the number of strata is investigated in Section~\ref{sim2}.
-Section~\ref{sim3} examines the accuracy of the estimated asymptotic covariance matrix $\hat{\V}_{N}^{\str}$.
+In Section~\ref{sec.time} we record the computational time for different approaches.
+Finally, Section~\ref{sim3} assesses the accuracy of the estimated asymptotic covariance matrix $\hat{\V}_{N}^{\str}$.

-Two widely used generalized linear models (GLMs) are considered in this section.
-Let $(z_i,y_i), i=1,...,N$ denote $N$ i.i.d. observations from a GLM.
-The conditional p.d.f. of $y_i$ given $z_i$ can be expressed as:

-where $\theta$ is the parameter of interest and $\phi$ is the dispersion parameter.
-The maximum likelihood estimator of $\theta$ is obtained by solving

-Specifically, we consider the logistic regression and poisson regression in this section.
-The corresponding log-likelihood functions are